newfies-dialer/newfies-dialer/docs/source/faq.rst

 --         {city}
 --         {contact}  // This is the phone number

-Then if you need more flexibility, you can use the "Additional Parameters (Json)" field which allow you to add custom key-value that will be replaced.
+If you need more flexibility, you can use the "Additional Parameters (Json)" field which allow you to add custom key-values that will be replaced.

-To give an example, let's add this in "Additional Parameters (Json)" : {"company_name": "Canonical", "bonus" : "200", "currency" : "euro"}
+For example, let's add this in "Additional Parameters (Json)" : {"company_name": "Canonical", "bonus" : "200", "currency" : "euro"}

-Later on, when you create a survey with node that will play a TTS, you can easily replace those key-values in the text.
+When you create a survey with a node that plays TTS, you can easily replace the key-values in the text.
 Text example : "We are calling you on behalf of {company_name}, you receive a bonus of {bonus} {currency}"

-How does Newfies-Dialer provide TTS in multi-languages?
+How does Newfies-Dialer provide TTS in multiple languages?
 -------------------------------------------------------

 **Answer:** .

-By default the TTS engine used by newfies-Dialer is Flite (http://www.speech.cs.cmu.edu/flite/), so if you want TTS in a language that is not english you will need to use an other TTS engine.
+By default the TTS engine used by newfies-Dialer is Flite (http://www.speech.cs.cmu.edu/flite/) which only supports English.
+If you want to use another language you will need another TTS engine.

-For this we integrated Acapela: http://acapela-vaas.com/ and in order to use Acapela, the only thing, you have to do, is to signin and enable Acapela on Newfies-dialer.
+We have integrated Acapela: http://acapela-vaas.com/ and in order to use Acapela, the only thing you have to do is to sign in and enable Acapela on Newfies-dialer.

 Enable Acapela on Newfies-Dialer?